heroku/heroku.jar/README.md

 ##Release

-Deployments are handled by Travis CI; however, the changing the version and the actual release of the artifacts is manual.
+Deployments and `SNAPSHOT` releases are handled automatically by Travis CI; however, the changing the version and the actual release of the artifacts is manual.
 To release a new version, first set the version and increment to the next snapshot:

 ```
 echo ${RELEASE_VERSION:?Required}